-Finally, the total integration time is accumulated by obtaining a certain number of images, usually specified by the total number of exposures, the number of jittered images at each position, the number of microsteps, and the location of the point in the field of view (Figure 14).
-If relatively long integrations are necessary, it is simply a matter of increasing the number of exposures, respectively, the number of tiles.
+Finally, the total integration time is accumulated by obtaining a certain number of images, usually specified by the total number of exposures/offsets, the number of jittered images at each position, the number of microsteps, and the location of the object in the field of view (note the overlapping areas at the edges of the detectors in Figure 14, that get longer total exposure time).
+If relatively long integrations are necessary, it is simply a matter of increasing the number of exposures, respectively, the number of tiles or pawprints.
 However, in the cases when the total required time can be accumulated in less than 5-7 exposures it might become difficult to create a good sky for the sky subtraction, especially if the field is crowded because the sky image may contain residuals from the stellar images that will produce "holes" in the sky-subtracted data.
-This situation will require to adopt a strategy with an increases number of exposures to 5 or 7.
+This situation will require to adopt a strategy with an increased number of exposures above 5 to 7.
 It might be possible to compensate this increase by decreasing correspondingly NDIT to keep the total integration time constant.
 Still, there will be some increase in the overheads.
 Alternatively, the sky may be constructed combining a few nearby pointings/tiles.

-Summarizing, under average conditions, for faint targets, one can safely use DIT=40-60, 20-40, 5-30, 1-10 and 1-10 sec for Z, Y, J, H and K_S filters, respectively.
+Summarizing, under average conditions, for faint targets, one can safely use DIT=40-60, 20-40, 5-30, 1-10 and 1-10 sec for Z, Y, J, H and $K_S$ filters, respectively.
 The narrow band filters can tolerate DIT=40-120 sec.
 Brighter targets require to reduce these times, in some cases all the way down to the minimum DIT of 1.0011 sec for 13-18 mag stars (see above).
 The users may even have to consider splitting their observations into "shallow" and "deep" sequences, optimized for different magnitude ranges.

 One more complication is caused by the nature of the target.
-If it is a point-source-like, or a sparse field of point-source-like objects, the simple dither or a tile will suffice to create a sky frame.
-For objects larger with respect to the field or for very crowded fields, it is necessary to image the sky and the object separately - in two different tiles - effectively adding 100% overhead.
+If it is point-source-like, or a sparse field of point-source-like objects, the simple dither or a tile will suffice to create a sky frame.
+For objects that fill in a significant fraction of a chip or for very crowded fields, it is necessary to image the sky and the object separately, effectively adding 100% overhead.
 Unfortunately, it is common that the sky frames will contain other objects, and it is not uncommon that one of these objects will be in the same region of the array(s) as the science object.
 To avoid this it is important to jitter the sky images as well.
 The experience shows that a reasonable minimum number of the sky images (and respectively, the object-sky pairs) is 5-7, to ensure a good removal of the objects from the sky frames.
-Note that this may lead to an extra overhead because in some cases the NDIT has to be reduced artificially (contrary to the optimization strategy discussed above) to a number bellow the optimal, just to split the total integration into 5-7 images, adding an extra overhead for the telescope offsets.
-Considering the large field of view of VIRCAM, the user may encounter these problems only observing a handful of objects, i.e. the Galactic Center, the Magellanic Clouds.
+Note that this may lead to an extra overhead because in some cases the NDIT has to be reduced artificially (contrary to the optimization strategy discussed above) to a number below the optimal, just to split the total integration into 5-7 images, adding an extra overhead for the telescope offsets.
+Considering the large field of view of VIRCAM, the user may encounter these problems only for a handful of objects, i.e. the Galactic Center, the Magellanic Clouds.